Hawkwind (album)

 Hawkwind is the debut album by Hawkwind, released in 1970, originally on Liberty Records, later reissued on Sunset Records.
 This album is historic since it is one of the first space rock LPs.

 Recording

-The Pretty Things guitarist Dick Taylor, who was looking for a new venture after leaving the band, was pulled into Hawkwind playing some gigs and producing this album.
-After several unsuccessful attempts to capture the band's sound in the studio, it was decided simply to record it live in the studio.
+Dick Taylor of The Pretty Things, who was looking for a new venture after leaving the band, was pulled into Hawkwind by playing some gigs and producing this album.
+After several unsuccessful attempts in the recording studio, where the band disliked recording their parts separately, they opted to simply record live in the studio.

 Songs

 The bulk of the album is composed of a freeform instrumental piece that the band named "Sunshine Special" but it was separated into different tracks on this album.
 On the LP, "Paranoia" ends after the first minute with the music slowing down as though the turntable is stopping, and then picks up as the first cut on Side 2.
 Lyrics are scant, but those that are present and the song titles are a reference to the drug experience, as the sleeve notes explain:

 This is the beginning.
 By now we will be past this album.
 We started out trying to freak people (trippers), now we are trying to levitate their minds, in a nice way, without acid, and ultimately a completely audio-visual thing.
 Using a complex of electronics, lights and environmental experiences.

 The two bookend pieces of "Hurry on Sundown" and "Mirror of Illusion" are more of a nod to Brock's alternative activity of busking and were released as a single in edited form.